kayman-mk/blog-tech-at-work/README.md

 - lints the title of pull requests
 - lints the Github workflow files

-## Jekyll
+## Run Jekyll locally

-If you do not have Jekyll available on your system, execute `docker build -t jekyll -f docker/Dockerfile.jekyll .` to create a Docker image.
+Execute the `start_blog.sh` script.
+It builds a Docker image with all prerequisites and serves the blog on your local machine at `http://localhost:4000/`.